SachinBahukhandi/Laravel-Abuse-IP/README.md

 ```

-If you don't want to put it in your route middleware you can make a `aliasMiddleware()` and use the alias in your routes file to disable spam ip visits.
+If you don't want to put it in your route middleware you can make an `aliasMiddleware()` and use the alias in your routes file to disable spam ip visits.

 ```php
 //Laravel 10 and below